SOFIAObservatory/Recipes/README.md

 These documents provide simple "recipes" (i.e., descriptions and guided examples) for common data analysis objectives using SOFIA processed data.
 They are generally written for a graduate student audience and are intended to be used with the [SOFIA Data Handbooks](https://www.sofia.usra.edu/science/proposing-and-observing/data-products/data-resources).

-The recipes are all `jupyter` notebooks designed for a researcher with a working knowledge of the [numpy/scipy/matplotlib stack](https://scipy.org/install.html) as well the [astropy](http://docs.astropy.org/en/stable/) modules.
+Some of the recipes are `jupyter` notebooks designed for a researcher with a working knowledge of the [numpy/scipy/matplotlib stack](https://scipy.org/install.html) as well the [astropy](http://docs.astropy.org/en/stable/) modules.

 The first notebook in the series walks the user through using the [SOFIA Data Cycle System (DCS)](https://dcs.sofia.usra.edu/) and will guide the reader through downloading a public data set on 30 Doradus with a walkthrough of basic analysis techniques with `python`.